-The PMOC will review these documents for adequacy and completeness given the phase, internal consistency, compliance with applicable laws, regulations, and policies, and bid-ability and constructability.
-If the review is performed after issuance of approval letters, LONP, ESWA, or award of a grant agreement, the review may include verification that the scope definition still meets the functional requirements documented in the approval letters.
+The objective of this review is to assess the Sponsor's definition of the project scope as represented by environmental documents and permits, basis of design and design criteria, third party agreements, Real Estate Acquisition and Management Plan, drawings, specifications, narratives, plans for project delivery, etc., for adequacy and completeness given the phase; for internal consistency; for compliance with applicable laws, regulations, policies, etc.; bid-ability and constructability.
+If the review is performed after issuance of approval letters, Letters of No Prejudice (LONP) or Early Systems Work Agreements (ESWA) or award of an FFGA or SSGA, the review may include verification that the scope definition still meets the functional requirements documented in the approval letter, LONP, ESWA, FFGA or SSGA.